darkip/arch-delugevpn/README.md

 7. Start the `delugevpn` docker
 8. Check `supervisor.log` to make sure you are connected to the tunnel

-Configuring a forwarded port is also recommended: the following link:
+Configuring a forwarded port is also recommended:

 1. Access your [My account](https://mullvad.net/account/) page
 2. Add a port and note the port number